ctb/titus-blog/src/w4s-tech-wanted.rst

    kept my people?
 At the very least it would be an alternative way to measure impact.

+   You could even set up scientist dating sites to find people with matching or complementary sets of papers...

 5. Build tools to construct trust networks from existing data and then "recenter" or personalize the global trust network around your own links.